kevincjackson/Notes/rails_front_end.md

 Template
   form_for :person do |f|
     ...
-    fields_for :addresses |a| # Note that address is specified as *symbol*
+    fields_for :addresses do |a| # Note that address is specified as *symbol*
                                  # Need to practice raw html and form builders.
       a.text_field :street
     end
   end